 Eco-Lawn is naturally less vulnerable to many insects that love to destroy shallow rooted sod lawns.
 One common predator are grubs.
 Grubs are the larvae of June Bugs and non-native Japanese Beetles.
 These creatures live as grubs in moist soils for two years and then emerge as adults in early summer.
 The adults only live for about 6 weeks, so their number one goal is to reproduce!
 In nature the female beetles, once pregnant, lay their eggs in the moist soils of pond edges and stream banks.
 Today, grubs are most often found in well-watered lawns.
 Traditional lawns have no real root systems and demand that you water them, making the soil surface of your lawn soft and damp - the exact conditions that the female beetles want to lay their eggs in!
 Since Eco-Lawn requires very little, watering once established, the surface of the soil is hard and thus it is less attractive to the adult beetles looking to lay their eggs.
 They simply go somewhere else to lay their eggs!

 Eco-Lawn is also less vulnerable to many other lawn insect pests because its deep and dense root system makes an inhospitable environment for many insects that like to live just below the surface of a shallow rooted sod lawn.
-Many insect pests like to eat the exotic grasses such as Bermuda and Kentucky Blue but are not attracted to the Eco-Lawn's fine fescue grasses.
+Many insect pests like to eat the exotic grasses such as Bermuda and Kentucky Blue but are not attracted to Eco-Lawn's fine fescue grasses.
 One of the main reasons for this is that the fine fescue species in Eco-Lawn contain naturally occurring Endophytes.
 Endophytes are a type of fungi that form a symbiotic relationship with the grass itself and this results in increased insect resistance (they don't like to eat grass that contains Endophytes) as well as increasing stress tolerance for weed invasions, rapid recovery from injury or damage, as well as increased heat and drought tolerance.

 Furthermore, a study conducted by Cornell University in 2007 has determined that fine fescues, of which Eco-Lawn is comprised, are actually allelopathic.
 This means that the grass itself exudes a natural, broad-spectrum herbicide, which is an amino acid called meta-tyrosine, in large amounts.
 This natural herbicide inhibits other plants (weeds) from growing in Eco-Lawn naturally and this allelopathic quality is, at the same time, non-harmful to humans or pets.
 Pesticides are therefore not generally required for Eco-Lawn care – an incalculable value to any family with children and pets.